JoSangYoung/JoSangYoung/README.md

 ## Welcome to my Github! 👋
 Hi!
 I am SangYeong Jo who is interested in artificial intelligence.
-I am a data scientist and machine learning engineer.
+I am a data scientist and machine learning engineer who is looking for a job.

 If you want to contact me, please leave me a message!